Dimension of posets with planar cover graphs excluding two long incomparable chains: Introduction

-While the Gutowski-Krawczyk conjecture might seem entirely natural just from reflecting on the properties of the Kelly construction, it was also motivated by the results of \cite{bib:BoKrSz,bib:DuJoWo,bib:FeKrTr,bib:JorMil}, where combinatorial properties of posets excluding $\bfk+\bfk$ played a central role.
+While the conjecture of Gutowski and Krawczyk might seem entirely natural just from reflecting on the properties of the Kelly construction, it was also motivated by the results of \cite{BKS10,DJW12,FKT13,JM11,LMS+14}, where combinatorial properties of posets excluding $\bfk+\bfk$ played a central role.

-The fourth question, which was apparently first raised in~\cite{bib:Trot-Book} (see the comment on page~119), remains open, and we consider it one of the most central challenges in this area of research.
+The fourth question, which was apparently first raised in~\cite{Tro-book} (see the comment on page~119), remains open, and we consider it one of the central challenges in this area of research.
 Most researchers feel that the answer is again ``yes''.
 Formally, we can state the following conjecture.